ChipsChan/CD_GP/README.md

 **Folder: 'analysis process'**

 This folder contains files used to analyze the metadata.
-We utilized Python to augment our metadata CSV with two new classifications: 'continent' and 'countries'.
-Additionally, we generated a graph showcasing the top 10 countries most frequently discussed by The Guardian.
-This folder includes both the output graph and the Python code used for its generation.
-Another file in this folder details our process for calculating the frequency and scores of words identified as left-wing and right-wing.
+We utilized Python to calculate the frequency and scores of words identified as left-wing and right-wing.

-**Folder: 'country_corpus_improved'**

-This folder contains a corpus in which we have categorized articles by country based on the metadata.
-Each article is assigned to a specific country, facilitating more detailed analysis of The Guardian's coverage across different nations.